All about dragonflies

 Ken Holscher is an extension entomologist at Iowa State University.
 He says there's no need to be afraid of dragonflies.
 They don't bite, sting, or cause any harm to humans.
 However, small insects don't stand a chance.

 Adult dragonflies hunt only on warm, sunny days.
-They fly in a pattern back and forth over the water, up to speeds of 30-miles-per-hour.
+They fly in a pattern back and forth over the water, up to speeds of 30 mph.
 They scoop small insects from the air using their spiny front legs that are held like a basket under the mouth.

 It would be very beneficial to have dragonflies patrolling your back yard, but Holscher says it's difficult to attract them.